Colours and Emotions Chart: Decode Your Mood Right Now!

 Cons and Complications of Colour-Coding Feelings

-Every tool has a shadow side.
-This one is no exception.
+Every tool has a shadow side, and this one is no exception.

 When Emotions Don’t Fit a Colour

-Some days, you feel like 12 colours at once.
-Or none.
-It’s frustrating to pick one when your heart is a mood blender.
+Some days, you feel like 12 colours at once, or none.
+It can be frustrating to pick one when your heart is a mood blender.

 The Risk of Oversimplifying Complexity

-Humans are nuanced beings.
-You’re not just “sad.”
+Humans are nuanced beings, because you’re not just “sad.”
 You might be sad, tired, lonely, and craving nachos.

 Cultural Differences in Colour Meaning